indre-idenfy/Documentation/pages/ios-sdk.md

 ### Changed:
 * Liveliness feature has been updated to V8!
 Please, update your current liveliness implementation as soon as possible.
 The only changes are related to UI customization.
 More about this here.

+## [2.0.0] - 2020-05-04

+### Added:
+* Support for French, Italian and German languages.

+### Changed:
+* Removed previously deprecated UIWebView references from Storyboard.
+If custom storyboard was used for initializing SDK it will cause a **runtime crash**, because of UIWebView presence in the **FaceCameraViewController**.
+After upgrading the SDK, remove UIWebView reference in the **FaceCameraViewController**.

+    No changes are needed if UIWebView is already removed from custom Idenfy.storyboard.

+* Renamed withCustomsStoryboard -> withCustomLocalStoryboard initialization method.

 ## Getting started

 * SDK supports iOS 9.0.